anthonyhuynh227/Database-system/README.md

 If you are using Eclipse or IntelliJ, many versions come with git already configured.
 The instructions will be slightly different than the command line instructions listed but will work for any OS.
 For Eclipse, detailed instructions can be found at [EGit User Guide](http://wiki.eclipse.org/EGit/User_Guide) or [EGit Tutorial](http://eclipsesource.com/blogs/tutorials/egit-tutorial).

 #### 1.1.2\.
-Cloning your SimpleDB repository
+Initializing your SimpleDB repository

-We've created a GitLab repository that you will use to implement SimpleDB.
+We've created a GitLab project that you will use to implement SimpleDB.
 This repository is hosted on the [CSE GitLab](https://gitlab.cs.washington.edu) site, and you can view it by visiting the GitLab website at `https://gitlab.cs.washington.edu/cse444-23wi/simple-db-[your GitLab username]`.

+**Go ahead and click "Create empty repository".**

-You'll be using this **same repository** for each of the labs this quarter, so if you don't see this repository or are unable to access it, let us know immediately!
+You'll be using the **same project** for each of the labs this quarter, so if you don't see this project or are unable to access it, let us know immediately!

 The first thing you'll need to do is set up a SSH key to allow communication with GitLab: